 150g plain yogurt

-TIP: This soup also works well as a broth, so if you don’t have a blender or simply prefer a broth, then chop everything up nice and small and follow the recipe without blending (I do this pretty regularly).
+TIP: This soup also works well as a broth, so if you don’t have a blender or simply prefer a broth, then chop everything up nice and small and follow the recipe without blending.

 1. Sauté the onions in the butter on a medium to low heat whilst you wash and chop your leeks.
 Add the leeks and sweat down for 10 mins.
 Meanwhile, wash, peel and chop your potatoes.
 Roughly chop most of the chives (saving a small sprinkle for decoration) and add to the pot.
 Give it a good stir and cook for a further 5 mins.

 2. Pour in the stock, season generously with salt and pepper and bring to the boil.
 Once boiling bring down to a simmer and cook for 15 mins.

 3. Take off the heat and blend with either a hand blender or a food processor.
 Once blended add the yogurt and blend again until smooth.
 Season to taste.
 Ladle into bowls and serve topped with a handful of grated cheese, a sprinkling of chopped chives, a swirl of extra virgin olive oil and a good crack of black pepper.